- Location: Sri Chamundeshwari Temple, Chamundi Hill, Mysore 570010, Karnataka, India.

-- Dasoha (free meals) is managed for devotees daily from the temple administration.
+- Dasoha (free meals) is managed for devotees daily by the temple administration.

-- KSRTC Bus Facilities are available every 30 minutes from City Bus Stand to Chamundi Hill.
+- KSRTC Bus Facilities are available every 30 minutes from the City Bus Stand to Chamundi Hill.

 How to Reach

-- By Rail: The neaby Railway Station to the temple is Mysore which is 6 km from the temple
+- By Rail: The nearby Railway Station to the temple is Mysore which is 6 km from the temple

 Aarti, Bhog and Pooja Timing

-Dasoha (free meals) is arranged to devotees daily:
+Dasoha (free meals) is arranged for devotees daily: